collectivemedia/celos/samples/wordcount/README.md

               test-output.txt
 ````

+The per-test [`test-config.json`](src/test/celos-ci/test-1/test-config.json) file contains the start and end time of the fixtures, so that the test scheduler knows which hourly jobs to run.

-### Call Celos-CI from the build process
+### Call `celos-ci.jar` from the build process

 The build file should put together a deployment directory, containing the Celos, Oozie, and Java artifacts.

-After that, Celos-CI is invoked as a Java main class with the celos-ci.jar coming from Maven.
+After that, the `celos-ci.jar`'s main class is invoked.
+The JAR comes from the local Maven repo.

 [build.gradle](build.gradle) shows the needed Gradle tasks for that (around 15 lines of code).